Those beautiful, shiny icicles hanging from your roof aren't cool.

 Once your insulation is that soggy mess, something worse could be lurking.

-"Most ice dams are caused by a warm attic, which can be fixed if people would just call the professionals in," says Joe Palumbo of ice mitigation company The Ice Dam Guys.
+"Most ice dams are caused by a warm attic, which can be fixed if people would just call the professionals in," says Joe Palumbo of Ice Dam Guys, an ice mitigation company based in Minneapolis.

-Having sufficient insulation is key, but keep in mind that a well-insulated attic has to be balanced with good ventilation.
-An attic shouldn't be more than 15 degrees hotter than rest of the house.
+Having sufficient insulation is key, but a well-insulated attic has to be balanced with good ventilation.
+An attic shouldn't be more than 15 degrees warmer than rest of the house.
 If it is, you need better ventilation.

 Not sure about your insulation/ventilation balance?
-You can find a home energy auditor through the Residential Energy Services Network, or — even better — check with your local energy utility, as many of them offer free audits to customers.
+You can find a home energy auditor through the Residential Energy Services Network, or RESNET.
+Or, even better, check with your local energy utility, as many of them offer free audits to customers.

 #3 They'll Send Water Pouring Down Your Walls

-Count yourself lucky if you caught the ice dam in time so that moldy insulation was the only problem.
+Count yourself lucky if you caught the ice dam early enough that moldy insulation was the only problem.

-One way to ensure you never get a catastrophic leak is to up there to melt into one.
+One way avoid a catastrophic leak is to up there to melt into one.

 #4 They'll Rip Down Gutters and Pull Roof Shingles Loose